Tangram

-Algebra Equality And Elixir Match Operator.
+Algebra Equality And Elixir Match Operator

 As the main driver of Moore's Law today seems to be the increase of processing cores instead of a processor's clock speed, modern software has to truly embrace parallel computing in order to fully use the available resources.
 In this scenario, functional programming started becoming increasingly relevant.
 More than just the newest buzzword, some are heralding it as the next step in programming evolution.